(Updated from May 10, 2014)

-While there are scores of methods used in baking, many recipes for cakes, muffins, cookies, and more utilize one of two methods: the muffin method or the creaming method.
-(The muffin method is not just for muffins and is common to many recipes.)
+While there are scores of mixing methods used in baking, many recipes for cakes, muffins, cookies, and more utilize one of two methods: the muffin method or the creaming method.
 Once you understand these two methods, you will quickly recognize the method in any recipe and instantly know what you must do to mix the batter or dough properly.
 Understanding these methods and how they work will make you a better baker.

 The Creaming Method